etc5523-2020/r-package-assessment-YIWEN-JIANG-github/README.md

 The data set records COVID-19 information since Dec 31, 2019 and provided by [Our World in Data](https://ourworldindata.org/coronavirus).

 The package include three data, which are `covid_raw`, `visitor_map` and `visitors_total`.

-\- `covid_raw`: The data comes from covid\_raw.rda.
+  - `covid_raw`: The data comes from covid\_raw.rda.
 The data contains the COVID-19 information OF 210 countries since Dec 31, 2019.
-\- `visitors_total`: The data comes from visitors\_total.rda.
+  - `visitors_total`: The data comes from visitors\_total.rda.
 The data
     contains the information how the number of visitors change sine pandemic for different places.
-\- `visitor_map`: The data comes from visitor\_map.rda.
+  - `visitor_map`: The data comes from visitor\_map.rda.
 The data added geometric information compare to `visitors_total`, it can be used to create map plot.

+## Shiny interface (How to run the app)

 By using the `launch_app()` function to run the shiny dashboard.
 The aim of this app is to complement the raw data by providing interactive